Punta Arenas and the end of the world in Chile

 The first European to sail down the South American east coast was Hernando de Magellan with his expedition of five ships in 1520.
 He was looking for a new sea route to Indonesia.
-The strait he discovered was the most important passage between Atlantic and Pacific Oceans, before Panama Canal was built.
+The strait he discovered was the most important passage between the Atlantic and Pacific Oceans before Panama Canal was built.

 When we reached ‘The end of the world’, Ivan was so bewitched by the place that he started to sing.

 For my non-Bulgarian friends, this is a song from an old Bulgarian movie.
-It says that the communists are on every kilometer, all the way to the end of the world.
+It says that the communists are on every kilometre, all the way to the end of the world.
 I don’t think Ivan was politically inspired for his performance.

-On the long trek to Cape Froward and back (10 kilometers don’t seem too long but the wet, gravel beach proved to be very sloppy and treacherous) I had the time to think about our journey.
+On the long trek to Cape Froward and back (10 kilometres don’t seem too long but the wet, gravel beach proved to be very sloppy and treacherous) I had the time to think about our journey.

 Every day is different – new place, new house, new town, often new country and new currency.
-If someone has described lifestyle like that few years ago, I would have said “exhausting’.
+If someone has described a lifestyle like that a few years ago, I would have said “exhausting’.
 Now, I would say “stimulating”.
 On the long walk back from the end of the world, I was thinking about happiness.
 I never stopped asking myself if I am happy.
-I don’t know the answer, but I know that I have never been more in peace with myself.
+I don’t know the answer, but I know that I have never been more at peace with myself.
 Also, with my better half.

 Chilean Patagonia is a strange place.
 It is more livable than the steppes in Argentina.
-There are huge fields covered with wild flowers,
+There are huge fields covered with wildflowers,

 ghost towns (San Gregorio)